Topics

 Get feedback on your writing

-1. Create a note with your draft
+1. Create a note inside a Project

-4. Ask: "Review this draft and suggest improvements"
+2. Ask AI: "Review this draft and suggest improvements"

 Expand an outline